telerik/fiddler-everywhere-docs/introduction.md

 To try Fiddler Everywhere PRO for FREE for 30 days, press the **Try PRO** button and press **Start Trial**.
 An **Upgrade Successful** prompt window confirms your trial subscriptions.
 The trial activation does not require a credit card or any other additional information.

+#### Fiddler Everywhere PRO Dashboard

+More information on how to manage your plans and subscriptions via the Fiddler Everywhere dashboard panel can be found [here]({%slug fiddler-dashboard%}).

 ## Release history

 To learn more about the release history, visit [Release History Page](https://www.telerik.com/support/whats-new/fiddler-everywhere/release-history)